ollelogdahl/concord/README.md

   64-bit keys).
 * **Structured Logging:** Uses Go's built-in `log/slog` for structured and customizable logging.
 * **gRPC Based:** Uses **gRPC** for internal node-to-node communication.

+# What is Chord?

+Chord is a peer-to-peer protocol for distributed key lookup using consistent hashing.
+Consistent hashing is a technique for evenly distributing keys across multiple nodes, minimizing the number of keys that need to be moved when nodes join and leave the network.
+Chord allows nodes in this dynamic network to efficiently determine which node is responsible for a given key.
+While Chord is often conflated with its common use case, Distributed Hash Tables, this library implements the more general lookup protocol, allowing you to build DHTs or other distributed applications on top of it.

 # Installation